Blog

 We were led into a lovely play room which was full of wonderful things to touch, feel and play with.
 We were told how much the children enjoy coming in and making lots of mess.
 In the corner Lucy found a sensory room and she spent ages in there with the balls and sensory walls.

 From here we were led upstairs where we were shown the bedrooms which are used for respite care.
-Making the child feel as welcome and comfortable as possible seems to be a priority with themed character bedding sets and games.
+Making the child feel as welcome and comfortable as possible seems to be a priority, with themed character bedding sets and games for the children to enjoy.
 Not only are the furnishings child friendly but the beds and bathrooms are fully equipped to meet their needs.

 We were also shown into the garden which is amazing.
 There’s musical instruments to play with, big bright bells hanging in the trees, a trampoline at ground level and lots more.